 Any person, group or organization may participate in this campaign, and post the pics on the Facebook page of this campaign.
 Such person, group or organization will also be issued a certificate.

 Nature loves you and works for you; it is our fundamental duty to work for Nature and make a sustainable world where humans live with Nature and its biodiversity with love, peace and unity.
 Ecosystems are the soul and source of life on Earth, let’s come and save these.

-Note: Article originally written & published on June 05, 2021 at YKA.
+Note: The article was originally written & published on June 05, 2021, at YKA.